Stormtrooper0006/Absenteeism-Analysis/README.md

 # 📊 Data Workflow Overview

 This project illustrates a typical workflow in a Business Intelligence (BI) and Data Science (DS) collaboration.
-In this project, I assume the role of the BI Analyst..
+In this project, I assume the role of the BI Analyst.

 ---